CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Analysis: CEO-DC for HPC AI Case Study

-This case study demonstrates the real-world applicability of the \ecodc methodology for planning procurement upgrades in specialized AI data centers, a major source of carbon emissions~\cite{wu_meta_2024, patterson2021carbon}.
-In HPC environments, operational (OPEX) emissions dominate due to sustained high utilization, especially during large-scale training workloads.
-Frontier models like GPT and LLaMA require dedicated servers running for weeks or months to complete a single training run~\cite{faiz_llmcarbon_2023}.
-We focus on monolithic, compute-bound workloads and use AI training and HPC scenarios to show how to use our methodology to enable: (i) planning and incentivizing carbon-efficient procurement using current platforms, and (ii) applying carbon-aware design principles to guide future platform development.
+This case study demonstrates the real-world applicability of the \ecodc framework in specialized AI DCs.
+Models like GPT, LLaMA, and Meditron require vast amounts of dedicated servers running for weeks or months to complete a single training run~\cite{faiz_llmcarbon_2023, chen2023meditron}.
+For this reason, we focus on monolithic workloads and use the CEO-DC framework in AI and HPC.
+We begin by quantifying emissions and economic factors as inputs to the framework.
+The framework is then used to: (i) evaluate the carbon-economy trade-offs from our model on top-tier AI benchmarks and across leading global DC regions, and (ii) showcase the application of carbon and price metrics to guide DC planning in the current AI platform landscape.
+Throughout this analysis, we highlight the findings on actionable insights for DC stakeholders.